dylanreed/dylan.blog/_posts/2005-07-25-the-past-couple-weeks.markdown

 tags: []
 comments: []
 ---

-<p>So the Last couple of weeks have been out of control.</p>
+So the Last couple of weeks have been out of control.

-<p>1st: Sarah got a new JOB at a new bank.
-No more UCB for her nothing but NFB from here on out. </p>
+1st: Sarah got a new JOB at a new bank.
+No more UCB for her nothing but NFB from here on out.

-<p>2nd work is crazy crazy crazy.
+2nd work is crazy crazy crazy.
 So much to do not enough time some days to much other days.
 Must budget time better.
-Stupid time...always getting in my way.</p>
+Stupid time...always getting in my way.

-<p>3rd: I am clowning my fool head off.
+3rd: I am clowning my fool head off.
 First I performed at both eaton and lasalle days then I gave a circus day presentation at Highland Early Childhood Center.
 This sunday I will be at the Arts Picnic in Greeley.
 The Following saturday is the ault day parade I am in.
-The weekend after that is the Rat race.</p>
+The weekend after that is the Rat race.

-<p>Also we got a new Kitty his name is Reno. </p>
+Also we got a new Kitty his name is Reno.

-<p>pic later</p>
+pic later